bonniesimon/Clippy-electron-app/README.md

 ### What I've Learned
--How to setup electron project.
+- How to setup electron project.
--Basic file structure of electron.
+- Basic file structure of electron.
--Main process and Renderer process in electron.
+- Main process and Renderer process in electron.